Nventify/ImagizerAndroid/README.md

 ```

 ## Example Android Application
-See our [example application](https://github.com/Nventify/ImagizerAndroidExample) for more details on bulding a basic photo app with the ImagizerEngine and an imageloader library such as the [Android Universal Image Loader](https://github.com/nostra13/Android-Universal-Image-Loader).
+See our [example application](https://github.com/Nventify/ImagizerAndroidExample) for more details on building a basic photo app with the ImagizerEngine and an image loader library such as the [Android Universal Image Loader](https://github.com/nostra13/Android-Universal-Image-Loader).